im-aditya-rathi/HIBERNATE_NoteTaker_project/README.md

 - **Spring Framework**: Used for dependency injection and to manage application components.
 - **Spring XML Configuration**: Used for configuring Spring beans and other components.
 - **Hibernate**: Used for Object-Relational Mapping (ORM) to handle database operations.
+- **MySQL Database**: A widely-used relational database management system that stores application data efficiently, supports SQL for querying, and integrates seamlessly with Spring Boot and JPA.
 - **Servlet**: Used to handle HTTP requests and responses.
 - **JSP**: Used for rendering dynamic web pages.
 - **Bootstrap**: Used for creating a responsive and interactive user interface.